 What should I do instead?

-Communicate consistently by repeating information about the status of the survey and how long they have left to participate, via multiple communication channels.
+Communicate consistently by repeating information about the status of the survey and how long they have left to participate via multiple communication channels.
 Think about communicating in a way that makes sense for your team.
-For example, if you make use of WhatsApp or Slack, you could use a funny picture or gif as a little visual reminder to participate.
+For example, if you use WhatsApp or Slack, you could use a funny picture or gif as a little visual reminder to participate.

 Moving the needle on engagement survey participation

 Survey participation matters, but there are things you should and shouldn't do as a manager.
 Following these "Do's" and "Don't's" will help ensure that your actions and words aren't skewing the data.
 After all, honesty is at the heart of actionable feedback and meaningful insights.
-Regardless of your intention and whether or not you're doing it purposefully, pushing your employees to act or answer a particular way can misrepresent your team's sentiments and needs - an unfortunate outcome that could have wider repercussions on the larger organizational decision-making.
+Regardless of your intention and whether or not you're doing it purposefully, pushing your employees to act or answer a particular way can misrepresent your team's sentiments and needs.
+This unfortunate outcome could have wider repercussions on the larger organizational decision-making process.

 Make better decisions and drive meaningful change by understanding your people.